 The actual calculating will be performed here with the help of a simple enhancement of the Python code used in the previous section.
-In addition to the previously described variables we also define Tfix = 10 as the prescribed temperatures at the nodes 4 and 5 (page 92).

-The elementwise conductivity matrix and the heat load due to the hydration heat are precisely the same as above: no need to show them again.
+In addition to the previously described variables we also define Tfix = 10 as the prescribed temperatures at the nodes 4 and 5 (page 91).
+For all the elements in the mesh the elementwise conductivity matrix and the heat load due to the hydration heat are precisely the same as above: no need to show them again.
+They are also assembled in the same way.
+In other words, the left-hand side coefficient matrix and the load vector due to the heat generation rate in the volume are the same as in (3.81).
+We will simply add the "support-settlement" heat loads due to the nonzero temperatures on the boundary.